prerak23/Arxiv-Paper-Recommender-System/README.md

 I found out by experimenting with parameters that less the clusters the more silhouette score i was getting which means better the clusters formed by the package

-**Why I havent used the labels as categories are already defined with each abstract ?**
+**Why I havent used the labels as categories/sets are already defined with each abstract ?**
-Because the clusters that are formed by spherical k means clustering technique in those clusters as categories are usually mixed for example some computer science paper abstracts have categories like _CS.STAT,CS.PHY_ now these types of paper comes in both cluster so that is why it was difficult to perform evaluation on the cluster formed by spherical k means

-(I also tried to evaluate taking broder sets as my labelled but it did not even work out with that because still paper some papers in CS have some semantic similarity with the papers in STAT or PHYSICS in general hence that paper lies i dont know in which clusters)
-Need to correct this thing out
+The clusters that are formed by spehrical k means clustering cannot be evaluated because of inavaliabilty of gold dataset for this specific task to compare our results.
+Because we are clustering on the basis of semantic similarity of every abstract the problem arises becuase in a cluster you can have papers which have similar semantic similarity but belongs to an diffirent categories/set alltogether
+For Example :- Suppose Cluster 0 have 75 % of the paper which belong to the category _cs_ and rest 25% of papers belong to the diffrent sets like _physics or maths_ these 25 % paper are somewhat related or you can say have same semantic similarity as the 75 % of the paper present in the same cluster so , now the question comes what label or how would you define this cluster.

+The best thing for evaluation is to go and read each paper and then try define the labels per cluster but that is tedius task on its own if there would be an avaliabilty of gold dataset to compare then the evaluation would be much easier to do

 **Important Observations**
-Some papers which belong to same set and also belong to same category sometime have a lot of dissimilarity between them
+1. Some papers which belong to same set and also belong to same category sometime have a lot of dissimilarity between them

-That could be the abstract i am dealing with consist less words in general so infersent is unable to extract out the features
+2. Sometimes the abstract contains more formulas then text hence with less words in general it is difficult to extract out the features of that extract